 Violence, abuse and neglect, and child sexual exploitation – Welsh Government assessment

 The Welsh Government has taken some positive policy and legislative steps, including a range of actions to address childhood adversity.
 There is limited available data on rates of violence, abuse and neglect, but available evidence shows that rates of domestic abuse and violence, and recorded sexual offences against children in Wales are still high.
-Emerging evidence indicates that reports of domestic abuse have increased during the COVID-19 pandemic, with increasing numbers of calls to abuse helplines.
+Emerging evidence indicates that reports of domestic abuse have increased during the coronavirus (COVID-19) pandemic, with increasing numbers of calls to abuse helplines.

 - Crime survey data for Wales shows that 18.2% of men and 24.9% of women aged 16–74 reported experiencing abuse before the age of 16.